GregIngersoll/PluralsighCPPtProjectOne/README.md

-# PluralsighCPPtProjectOne
-Area for First Pluralsight CPP project
+# Pluralsight CPP Project One repo